analysis-tools-dev/static-analysis/README.md

 * [crystal](https://crystal-lang.org/) - The Crystal compiler has built-in linting functionality.

 ## Delphi
-* [Fix Insight]( https://www.tmssoftware.com/site/fixinsight.asp) - A static code analysis tool for Delphi.
+* [Fix Insight]( https://www.tmssoftware.com/site/fixinsight.asp) (:copyright:) - A static code analysis tool for Delphi.
 Available for Delphi versions 2007 and later.
 The *Personal* edition is a free IDE plugin.
 The commercial *Pro* edition also offers a command line tool for automation purposes.
-* [Pascal Analyzer](https://peganza.com/products_pal.html) - A static code analysis tool for Delphi, compatible with all versions of Delphi and includes numerous reports.
+* [Pascal Analyzer](https://peganza.com/products_pal.html) (:copyright:) - A static code analysis tool for Delphi, compatible with all versions of Delphi and includes numerous reports.
 Originally released in 2001 and has been updated continuously since.
 A free Pascal Analyzer Lite version is available with limited reporting.
-* [Pascal Expert](https://peganza.com/products_pex.html) - IDE plugin for code analysis.
+* [Pascal Expert](https://peganza.com/products_pex.html) (:copyright:) - IDE plugin for code analysis.
 Includes a subset of Pascal Analyzer reporting capabilities and is available for Delphi versions 2007 and later.

 ## Dlang